husarion/static_docs_deprecated/src/core2/tutorials/howtostart/run-your-first-program.md

 ![image](/assets/img/howToStart/configuration_7.png)

 9\.
-Past previesly copy code adn click "Save".
+Paste previously copy code and click "Save".

 ![image](/assets/img/howToStart/configuration_8.png)

 10\.
-You will recive communicate "You might now close this page."
+You will receive communicate "You might now close this page."

 ![image](/assets/img/howToStart/configuration_9.png)

 11\.
-After that your device should be visible as "Online" in yuor cloud.
+Now your device should be visible as "Online" in your cloud.

 ![image](/assets/img/howToStart/configuration_10.png)